RJohnPaul/guhrodrigues.com/README.md

 ## guhrodrigues

-Personal portfolio built with React, TypeScript and TailwindCSS.
+Personal portfolio with minimalist design.
+Developed to show a bit of me and my projects.

 <a href="https://guhrodrigues.vercel.app/">
     <img src="./src/assets/images/projects/portfolio.png" />